OctavioProfeta/OctavioProfeta.github.io/index.md

 <iframe src="test_map2.html" width="600px" height="500px" frameborder="0" position="relative"></iframe>
 </p> -->
 {: style="text-align: justify;"}
-We see some interesting trends with 'war' and 'terrorism' following each other closely (besties!!), and taking the lead in term of lexicon frequency in the recent years.
+We see some interesting trends with 'war' and 'terrorism' following each other closely, and taking the lead in term of lexicon frequency in the recent years.

 ## one kiss is all it takes